dnelfhmi/llm-agent-customer-support/README.md

 TO-DO:

-⚠️ Pinecone vector DB integration
+⚠️ Prompt engineering for agent in-context learning

 ⚠️ Real-time tools (or any tools to add)

-⚠️ Generating embedding and retrieving knowledge base for similarity search

 ⚠️ Action routing based on LLM agent suggestion